 The purpose of the Hyman-Ghesani RAD-AID SNMMI Global Health Scholarship is to improve access to quality medical imaging for populations in poor and medically underserved regions of the world.
 Recipients of the Hyman Ghesani Scholarship awards will have opportunities in educational training, research, direct on-site assistance in medical imaging, and strategic planning of new imaging services.
 Recipients of the award will have the opportunity to work as a member of RAD-AID’s multidisciplinary teams carrying out projects that include 2-4 weeks of funded travel.
 RAD-AID teams review applications on an annual cycle in February to determine eligible candidates for the upcoming academic year.

 These teams include radiologists, nuclear medicine physicians, nuclear medicine technologists, radiologic technologists, radiographers, radiation therapists, nurses, public health officers, and business leaders from numerous institutions working together to implement multidisciplinary solutions that integrate economic development, health care system evaluation, technology innovation, and clinical education.
 Projects in this program aim to increase and improve radiology, nuclear medicine and molecular imaging in poor and developing countries.

 Applicants must meet all of the following criteria to apply for the program in accordance with Hyman-Ghesani selection criteria:

-Resident or Faculty member of an ACGME accredited medical center in radiology and/or nuclear medicine.
+Resident or Faculty member of an ACGME-accredited medical center in radiology and/or nuclear medicine.

-Active member of SNMMI, as determined solely by SNMMI in its sole discretion.
+An active member of SNMMI, as determined solely by SNMMI in its sole discretion.

-Finalist candidates must complete a supplemental application for SNMMI, including submission of two letters of recommendation, if deemed necessary by SNMMI, to be considered in final stage of selection.
+Finalist candidates must complete a supplemental application for SNMMI, including submission of two letters of recommendation, if deemed necessary by SNMMI, to be considered in the final stage of selection.